 Even back in 2013, Chick-fil-A representatives said they were drawing back on their anti-LGBTQ giving.
 When confronted with the 2017 numbers, company officials told ThinkProgress they are ending their relationship with the youth home.
 Nothing was stated about the Salvation Army or the Fellowship of Christian Athletes, the latter of which received the bulk of the company's anti-LGBTQ "philanthropy."

-Since Chick-fil-A CEO Dan Cathy stated that the the U.S. was "inviting God's judment on our nation when we shake our fist at him and say we know better than you as to what constitutes a marriage," the company has failed to add discrimination protections for its LGBTQ employees.
+Since Chick-fil-A CEO Dan Cathy stated that the U.S. was "inviting God's judgment on our nation when we shake our fist at him and say we know better than you as to what constitutes a marriage," the company has failed to add discrimination protections for its LGBTQ employees.
 It has a zero in the Human Rights Campaign's annual buyers guide.